yireo/yireo-slides/slides/yireo/enforce_better_extensions.md

     - Take average of X rules with Yes/No answer?
     - Number of unique PHPCS Warnings divided by number of rules?
     - What about false positives?
 Manual checking?
+~ What to do with the rating?
-~ Strike 3 and you're out?
+    - Strike 3 and you're out?
     - When do you stop guiding an extension developer?
+~ When to rate?
+    - Every time a new release is uploaded? (free CI tool) ~ Edge cases
+    - What about

 ---
 {state: light}